 While pamabrom and caffeine are not the same, they can have a few of the same effects on the body.
 Considering both these substances can be taken without a prescription, understanding what they are and the possible dangers involved is crucial to your health.
 Below, we have compared the two, how they work, and the side effects you should keep your eyes open for.
 Continue reading before you hurry out to grab a pack of pamabrom or your next cup of coffee.

 Overview of Pamabrom

 Pamabrom is a diuretic that is available over-the-counter.
 Diuretics are often used to treat swelling and bloating in women.
-Pamabrom, or water pills, help your body flush away salt and water.
+Pamabrom, or water pills, helps your body flush away salt and water.
 In most cases, pamabrom is recommended for women who suffer a great deal of bloating and water weight during their menstrual cycle.
 Pain medication can also be added to pamabrom to help deal with the pain associated with swelling and water retention.

 How It Works